"Floyd is a master of the art of the short story."--Douglas Preston, co-author of Relic

 RECENT NEWS . . .

-A seventh collection of John's short mystery fiction, The Barrens, is scheduled for summer 2018.
+A seventh collection of John's short mystery fiction, The Barrens, is scheduled for fall 2018.

-The Russian journal Inostrannaya Literatura will translate and reprint John's story "Molly's Plan" in January 2018 (that story appeared first in the Strand and then in The Best American Mystery Stories).
+The Russian journal Inostrannaya Literatura will translate and reprint "Molly's Plan" in 2018.

 John's story "Dentonville" (from Ellery Queen) won the 2016 Derringer Award for Best Long Story and his story "Driver" (from The Strand Magazine) won the 2016 Derringer for Best Novelette.
 Here's a list of all the winners and nominees.